l3uddz/cloudplow/README.md

 ```

-`"hidden_remote"`: is the remote path where the unionfs hidden cleaner will remove files from (if the remote is listed under the `hidden` section).
+`"hidden_remote"`: is the remote path where the UnionFS hidden cleaner will remove files from (if the remote is listed under the `hidden` section).

 #### Rclone Excludes